SAP-samples/data-warehouse-cloud-fedml-retail-inventory/README.md

 ## Solution
 FedML python libraries for hyperscalers helps create an end to end automated solution for doing the ML experiments on hyperscalers without moving or duplicating any data to the hyperscaler.
 The models are deployed on SAP BTP Kyma.
 The solution uses SAP DWC's data federation architecture and a unified semantic layer that helps model the queries across distributed data sources without the need do extract any data out from anywhere.
-SAP Analytics Cloud helps visualize the live data to compare retail inventory comsumption and prediction using data coming in from online retail platforms.
+SAP Analytics Cloud helps visualize live data to compare retail inventory predictions against the live inventory consumption data coming in from online retail platforms.

 ## Requirements